 To achieve this goal, (through the eyes of a product analyst), offering user-friendly and market-oriented products are what to aim for.
 At Kaidee our users are the priority.
 All products launched and decisions made are based on our users.
 Here, doing market research is a must and learning a product’s ‘why’, ‘how’ and ‘what’ is a crucial procedure during the development stage.

 We’re creating a win-win-win situation.
 A win for sellers.
 A win for buyers.
 A win for all Thais.

-When utilising a white-labeled payment solution, we rely much on our UX and UI team to convey sense of security to users.
+When utilizing a white-labeled payment solution, we rely much on our UX and UI teams to convey a sense of security to users.
 E-commerce is not new to the Thai market and users have come to learn to look out for security measures like HTTPS, the PCI-DSS certified logo or a symbol of a key.
-Implementing a payment gateway which works in the background means that there will be no redirections to third-party payment processors during checkouts.
-This way users know exactly that they’re dealing with us.
+Implementing a payment gateway that works in the background means that there will be no redirections to third-party payment processors during checkouts.
+This way users know exactly what they’re dealing with.

-With countless options of payment gateway service providers, the most difficult task isn’t in deciding which platform is the best.
-In fact, it’s all the different factors that needs to be taken into consideration to determine which is the best solution that suites your business’s specific needs.
+With countless options for payment gateway service providers, the most difficult task isn’t in deciding which platform is the best.
+In fact, it’s all the different factors that need to be taken into consideration to determine which is the best solution that suits your business’s specific needs.

 Remember it’s vital to always test with your users before implementing and launching.
 When business is in the fast lane there’s no time to waste implementing something that may or may not work.

 Aside from choosing a payment gateway that allows us to accept credit card payments, one other important aspect which we considered in depth was its security standards.
 We believe that all payment gateways are safe, but Omise has made it clear that the system is built to be secure by default.
 It is PCI DSS certified and also comes with reliable fraud detection technology.

 It took us a couple of weeks to implement Omise’s service.